jonurry/CV/README.md

 - Agile methodologies
 - Object-oriented design

-I am currently helping out as an Assistant Coach by providing code reviews, pairing sessions and unblocking students that are stuck with technical problems.
+After the course, I helped out as an Assistant Coach by providing code reviews, pairing sessions and unblocking students that are stuck with technical problems.

 ### University of Huddersfield (1995 - 1996)